HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 11353

 yours faithfully,

 If you have parts to be zinc plated you should contact a plating shop to outsource the work, or contact a consultant or supplier to consider installing a plating plant.
-There are entire textbooks just on the subject of zinc plating -- it can't be explained in full detail in a public forum.
+The plating can be cyanide zinc, alkaline non-cyanide, or several 'flavors' of acid zinc plating -- the topic fills 300-page textbooks, so we are happy offer this introduction, but we can't explain it in full detail here.
 Good luck.

 Regards,